-A long term habitat creation and landscape management scheme would be developed, which would incorporate management measures to be undertaken within the new Reserve area, around the EATC along Hale Road, and within the Airport complex to ensure the long term sustainability of the landscape and ecological mitigation works.
+A long-term habitat creation and landscape management scheme would be developed, which would incorporate management measures to be undertaken within the new Reserve area, around the EATC along Hale Road, and within the Airport complex to ensure the long term sustainability of the landscape and ecological mitigation works.
+LJLA will develop this habitat creation and management plan in corroboration with local stakeholders and other interested parties.
 Delivery would enable the extension to the Reserve to provide an established landscape context for the development of commercial uses in the Oglet.